IoeCmcomc/MCDatapacker/README.md

 - View images (such as the pack.png) directly in the program

 ## Download
-The program currently supports 1.15 and 1.16 data packs, and it only runs on Windows (tested on Windows 7 and Windows).
+The program currently supports 1.15 and 1.16 data packs, and it only runs on Windows (tested on Windows 7 and Windows 10).

 Warning: This is currently an under-development program, which may contain errors.
 Use it with your own risk.